waiwera/waiwera/doc/user/installation.rst

 Using the ``--ask-become-pass`` option prompts the user to provide the sudo password, to escalate the current account's privileges to root where necessary during installation.

-This command builds and installs waiwera and also installs Waiwera's various dependencies.
+This command builds and installs Waiwera and also installs its various dependencies.
 Waiwera will build to the user's home directory by default.
 You can use extra variables to change some parameters.
 See the following example:

 .. code-block:: bash